adr1enbe4udou1n/blog/content/posts/11-a-beautiful-gitops-day-1/index.md

 #### Kubectl Aliases

-As we'll use `kubectl` a lot, I highly encourage you to use aliases for better productivity :
+As we'll use `kubectl` a lot, I highly encourage you to use aliases for better productivity:

 * <https://github.com/ahmetb/kubectl-aliases> for bash
 * <https://github.com/shanoor/kubectl-aliases-powershell> for Powershell